 Interview – Giovanni Lombardo Radice

 Anything worth doing, is worth doing right.
 Often a concept that falls by the wayside in modern society, Italian Actor Giovanni Lombardo Radice takes a great deal of pride in all his work.
 Often recognized by Italian Horror cinema lovers as John Morghen, Radice has starred in his share of memorable films including 1980’s City of the Living Dead, 1980’s The House on the Edge of the Park, 1981’s Cannibal Ferox, as well as 1987’s Stage Fright, just to name a few.
 A classically trained actor, with an affection for the history of the arts, Radice is a vastly different man in real life opposed to what gorehounds see on the big screen.
-Recently we sat down the compelling and well-versed individual to talk his career in film, his approach to acting, future projects, and much more.
+Recently we sat down with a compelling and well-versed individual to talk about his career in film, his approach to acting, future projects, and much more.

 CrypticRock.com – You have been involved in acting in film and television for nearly four decades now.
 Tell us, what first inspired you to get involved in the arts?